fotahub/ArduinoFotaHubClient/extras/docs/getting-started/simple.md

 Once a valid update info string has been received and the contained new firmware version is different from the version of the firmware already running on the device, the firmware update procedure is triggered.
 It involves the device to connect to FotaHub and download the binary of the new firmware version.
 Thereby it uses a dedicated URL including the id of the product representing the device in FotaHub, and the name and the version of the firmware binary to be retrieved.

 The downloaded firmware binary is stored in the device's flash memory.
 At the same time, the downloaded firmware binary's checksum gets recalculated and compared to the checksum included in the previously communicated update info string.
-If both are matching the firmware update gets activated by restarting the device and letting boot it into the flash memory partition where the downloaded firmware binary has been stored.
+If both match the firmware update gets activated by restarting the device and letting boot it into the flash memory partition where the downloaded firmware binary has been stored.
 After the restart, the device executes the new firmware version downloaded from FotaHub.

 ## Supported targets